jlangch/venice/doc/readme/sandbox.md

 ## Sandbox with the REPL

-The sandbox can be managed from within the REPL: [managing the sandbox](repl-sandbox.md)
+The sandbox can be managed and tested from within the REPL: [managing the sandbox](repl-sandbox.md)